Approved by Consultant Nutritionist, Malavika Athavale.

 Is this a one off thing or a lifestyle?
 That’s an individual decision that I suggest you take after you’ve experienced intermittent fasting as well as your body’s reaction to it.
 Speaking for myself, it’s a lifestyle and one that I plan to continue.

 Who should not consider intermittent fasting?
-Fasting should not be undertaken by those with hormonal imbalances, pregnant and breastfeeding women, diabetics (only under qualified supervision), those with eating disorders and the underweight.
+Fasting should not be undertaken by those with hormonal imbalances, pregnant and breastfeeding women, diabetics (under qualified supervision), those with eating disorders and the underweight.
 6

 Can intermittent fasting be harmful otherwise?
 There is little evidence that intermittent fasting is harmful in healthy, normal, overweight or obese adults, mentally (moods) or physically.7